felixstenian/WebCodingChallenge/README.md

 # :wrench: Running the project

-- Yout need to set up all the react-native enviroment.
 - Clone this repository.
 - Install all dependencies using the command `yarn` in each directory.
 - Enter directory and run `yarn dev`.